 In fact, it’s hard to describe how you feel when you first see a whale.

-After all, a whale is just a big fish, right?
-I’m kidding.
-For some reason, when you see these magnificent creatures, you feel a glow inside you.
-It starts in your chest, works its way to your stomach and the spreads tingles out through the rest of your body.
+The sensation begins as a glow inside you.
+It starts in your chest, works its way to your stomach and tingles spread out through the rest of your body and ends in the biggest grin you’ve ever worn.
 It’s… amazing.

-And because of an annual coming-together of perfect conditions, Hervey Bay on the Queensland coast is one of the best places to experience this ‘whale glow’ in the world!
+And because of an annual culmination of perfect conditions, Hervey Bay on the Queensland coast is one of the best places in the world to experience this ‘whale glow’.